 - to reduce greenhouse gas emissions by 20 %

 - to increase the share of renewable energy to 20 %

 - to make a 20 % improvement in energy efficiency.

 On 25 October 2012, the EU adopted Directive 2012/27/EU on energy efficiency.
 This Directive establishes a common framework of measures for the promotion of energy efficiency within the Union in order to ensure the achievement of the 20 % headline target on energy efficiency.
-At an EU summit in October 2014, EU countries agreed on a new energy efficiency target of 27 % or greater by 2030.
-The European Commission had proposed 30 % in its Energy Efficiency Communication.

 - Energy (nrg), see:

 - Energy statistics - quantities, annual data (nrg_quant)